 - Between 40% and 80% of adults in the U.S. may suffer from vitamin D deficiency symptoms, which can lead to major health issues, such as cardiovascular disease, diabetes, autoimmune disease and cancer.

 - Two major causes of vitamin D deficiency symptoms are a lack of sun exposure and the use of sunscreen.

-- The most common vitamin D deficiency symptoms include weakness, chronic fatigue, depression, anxiety, trouble sleeping, weak bones and weak immune system.
+- What are the symptoms of vitamin d deficiency in adults?
+The most common include weakness, chronic fatigue, depression, anxiety, trouble sleeping, weak bones and weak immune system.

 - Vitamin D deficiency treatment usually involves vitamin D supplementation, ideally D3 (the more active form).
 Most adults should take between 600 and 5,000 IU daily.